ireneuszcierpisz/love-accountancy/README.md

 - The loop will repeatedly request data, until it is valid.
-- Raises ValueError if strings cannot be found as the GL code or there are more than one position with the same GL code or if there aren't exactly 2 values provided by the user.
+- Raises ValueError if strings cannot be found as the GL code or there are more than one position with the same GL code or if there are not exactly two values provided by the user.